paulhibbitts/test-docsify-this/README.md

 Set a custom title on Browser tab for your web pages with the optional **browser-tab-title** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&browser-tab-title=Resources.
 Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".
 Underscores may also be used to represent spaces.

-##### docsify-core-theme
+##### core-theme-styles

-Apply the Docsify v5 core theme defaults instead of using Docsify-This styles with the optional **docsify-core-theme** parameter, for example:
+Apply the Docsify v5 core theme styles instead of using Docsify-This styles with the optional **core-theme-styles** parameter, for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&edit-link=https://github.com/paulhibbitts/docsify-this-one-page-article/blob/main/home.md&docsify-core-theme=true Default page elements, such as Blockquotes, will be displayed without any Docsify-This styles.
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-article/main&homepage=home.md&edit-link=https://github.com/paulhibbitts/docsify-this-one-page-article/blob/main/home.md&core-theme-styles=true Default page elements, such as Blockquotes, will be displayed without any Docsify-This styles.
 To style a blockquote similarly to the default Docsify-This theme, you can apply the `announcement` CSS class within an HTML Blockquote.

 ##### edit-link